SiliconLabs/wiseconnect/examples/snippets/wlan/lwip_tcp_client/readme.md

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 - Build the application.
-- Flash, run and debug the application.
+- Flash, run, and debug the application.
-- After the application gets executed successfully, The device will connect to the remote and transfer the 1000 tcp packets.
+- After the application gets executed successfully, the device will connect to the remote and transfer the 1000 tcp packets.

 The iPerf command to start the TCP server is: